mimn97/pantry-research/README.md

 ## Introduction

-Code Repository of "Analysis of Socio-economic and geographic disparity in accessibility to food pantries in the U.S.".
+Code Repository of "Socio-geographic Disparities in Accessibility to Food Pantries in the United States".
+Preprint.
+2023.

 ----------
 ## How to Run Jupyter Notebooks in Conda Environment